Colleges And Universities That Are Need Aware

 Need aware schools consider the financial situation of the applicant in their admissions decisions.

 This means they consider every applicant’s ability to pay tuition as a component of the admissions process.
-While all schools consider aspects of your application (like course load, GPA, and test scores), need aware schools will also think about your family’s financial decision while they decide whether or not to admit you.
+While all schools consider aspects of your life like course load, GPA, and test scores, need aware schools will also think about your family’s financial decision while they decide whether or not to admit you.

 Need aware colleges and universities consider financial situations in their admissions process because they know that students who require a financial aid package will cost the school more money to attend compared to a student who will be able to pay the school’s tuition in full.
 This means that, hypothetically, if the college had to decide between two similar applicants, they might choose the one who requires less or no financial aid.
 Especially due to rising costs, need aware schools take into account the applicants’ ability to pay when they make their admission decisions.
 However, this does not mean that you should feel discouraged from applying to need aware schools!